AnthonyAltieri/altstack/apps/docs/docs/core-concepts/error-handling.md

 ## Automatic Status Codes

-The status code is automatically inferred from the error type in `ctx.throw()`.
+The status code is automatically inferred from the error type in `ctx.error()`.
 You don't need to specify it manually - TypeScript ensures you can only throw errors that match your defined schemas.
+Always use `throw ctx.error(...)` to throw the error.

 ## Validation Errors